Our Library

 Library News

 Student Librarians - join the Librarian team.
 All welcome.
 Earn badges, celebrate badge awards every end of term.
-Anneke Head Librarian, Anabelle & Taylor Assistant Librarians.
+Congratulations to Jenni our new Head Librarian and Assistants Eleanor and Kelia.
 Sign up at the library desk.
-Your library service counts towards school community service on your report.
+Your library service counts towards scholarship opportunities, student army credits and school community service.
+Watch for badge awards and morning teas once a term

 Library Clubs